 VHS is not a threat to human health; however, it poses a significant economic risk to private aquaculture.

-Since spring 2005, a number of fish die-offs attributed to VHS have occurred in Lake Ontario, Lake Erie and Lake St. Clair.
-The die-offs have affected muskellunge, smallmouth bass, yellow perch, bluegill, crappie, gizzard shad, freshwater drum, round goby and other fish species.
-VHS has also been detected in samples of walleye, white bass and other species that were not part of a die-off.
+Since spring 2005, a number of fish deaths have occurred in the Great Lakes Region in wild fish, including but not limited to muskellunge, smallmouth bass, yellow perch, bluegill, crappie, gizzard shad, freshwater drum, round goby and other fish species.
+VHS has also been detected in samples of walleye, white bass and other species.